isaacbrodsky/duckdb-lua/README.md

 This extension adds the embedded scripting language [Lua](https://lua.org) to [DuckDB](https://duckdb.org/).
 Lua is a powerful, small, embedded, and free scripting language.

 > [!NOTE]
 > This extension has not been released to community extensions yet.
-That is *Coming Soon™*.
+That is *Coming Soon™*, pending the release of DuckDB 1.4.0.
+In the mean time, build this extension with latest [duckdb/duckdb](https://github.com/duckdb/duckdb).

 Install via community extensions: